CSI-Diego-Cedeno/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: The difference is that 42 is an integer and "42" is a string.

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: > greater than, < less than, == equal to, >= greater or equal to, <= less than or equal to.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: arr2 = arr[4]

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: The first index is 0 we start counting on the fisrt binary value.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: You have a picture that you need to color and you have a box full of crayons which are the numbers, the box without crayons is 0 and no box is Null.

 Type down any class notes below this sentence: